rico-vz/rico-vz/README.md

 ### Glad to see you here!

-I'm Rico, a 20-year-old full-stack developer student at the Bit Academy.
+I'm Rico, a 20-year-old full-stack developer and a student at the Bit Academy.

 Whilst being a software engineering student, I am also involved in a number of projects, which involve freelance web development.